seffparker/android-scripts/doc/basic-charging-control.md

 **Cyclecharge mode:** The charging current will be limited according to the charger voltage.
 The charging will be stopped at the given LEVEL_MAX, and charging will not be allowed until the battery drained to LEVEL_MIN

-**Supercharge mode:** Charge at the maximum current supported by the charger.See `bcc.conf` for additional configuration.
+**Supercharge mode:** Charge at the maximum current supported by the charger.

 See [bcc.conf](https://github.com/seffparker/android-scripts/blob/master/sdcard/lab/android/etc/bcc.conf) for additional configuration.